 - What’s the number one complaint from candidates about the recruitment process?
 Bingo – it’s too slow.

-- Here is where tech is absolutely your friend – from automated CRM to workflow management, ATS and integrated platforms, digital tools are literally built to make recruitment faster.
+- Here is where tech is absolutely your friend – from automated recruitment CRM to workflow management, applicant tracking systems and integrated platforms, digital tools are literally built to make recruitment faster.

 - But, again we reiterate – make your service faster but keep it human.
 Don’t automate for the sake of it, and certainly don’t do it if the data shows your candidates reduce their quality interactions with you through automated messaging.